plaetzchen/tapsterbot/Instructions.md

 ***Before building the robot you should connect the electronics once and run dance(); to make sure everything is working***

+<h3>Base</h3>
+Take the base plate and fix three 5x1 beams to the base plate using M5 20mm/10-32 3/4 inch screws and normal nuts.
+Connect the side panels to those beams using the same combination of screws and nuts.

+<h3>Top and Arm</h3>

 Electronics
 ----